Gunto

 Complete with original scabbard and fittings; serial 66729 on the nakago.

-The kyū-guntō (“old military sword”) pattern was Japan’s first attempt at a Western-style officer’s sword after the Meiji Restoration — the abandonment of traditional koshirae in favour of European cavalry sabres reflected the broader modernisation of the new Imperial Army.
+The kyū-guntō (“old military sword”) pattern was Japan’s first attempt at a Western-style officer’s sword after the Meiji Restoration.
+The abandonment of traditional koshirae in favour of European cavalry sabres followed the wider modernisation of the new Imperial Army.
 Cavalry NCOs received their blades unsharpened from the arsenal and were expected to put a working edge on them in the style suited to their own use.

-This example (serial 66729) is complete: blade, scabbard, and original fittings all present.
-A clean piece for collectors of late-19th-century Japanese militaria and a strong illustration of the transitional period between the samurai sword and the Shōwa-era guntō patterns that would follow.
+This example (serial 66729) is complete: blade, scabbard and original fittings all present.
+A clean piece for collectors of late-19th-century Japanese militaria, and a good illustration of the transitional period between the samurai sword and the Shōwa-era guntō patterns that would follow.

 Age-verified delivery · UK / EU / international · Insured to declared value.